clertonraf/kraftlog/BACKEND_FIXES.md

 ## Issues Identified and Fixed

-### 1. Import Service Authentication Issue ✅
+### 1. Import Service Authentication Issue ⚠️ NEEDS BACKEND CODE FIX
-**Problem:** Import service was failing with error "email: Email is required" when trying to authenticate with KraftLog API.
+**Problem:** Import service is failing with error "email: Email is required" when trying to authenticate with KraftLog API.

-**Root Cause:** The import service needed admin credentials (ADMIN_EMAIL and ADMIN_PASSWORD) to authenticate with the backend API, but these environment variables were not configured in docker-compose.yml.
+**Root Cause:** The import service needed admin credentials (ADMIN_EMAIL and ADMIN_PASSWORD) to authenticate with the backend API.
+Environment variables were added to docker-compose.yml and are correctly set in the container, BUT the KraftLogImport application code is not reading these environment variables.

-**Solution:** Added ADMIN_EMAIL and ADMIN_PASSWORD environment variables to the import-service configuration in docker-compose.yml:
+**Solution (Partial):** Added ADMIN_EMAIL and ADMIN_PASSWORD environment variables to the import-service configuration in docker-compose.yml:
 ```yaml
 import-service:
   environment: